When you consider moving to Germany, it might come in handy to know a bit about the cost of home utilities in Germany.

 This might sound more or less expensive when you are moving to Germany from abroad.

-I recommend you to keep in mind that the costs of electricity have risen by almost 60% during the past 16 years based on the most recent information.
+I recommend you to keep in mind that the costs of electricity have risen by more than 60% during the past 16 years based on the most recent information.
 And this contributes to the overall increase of the cost with home utilities in Germany.

 For businesses, the electricity price is lower.
-It resides at 14.90 cents per kWh at the moment.
+It resides at 19,86 cents per kWh.

 The considerable difference in pricing lies in the amount of electricity consumed by industries and businesses.